CSU Transfer

 Assist.org

-Assist.org helps you find community college courses that are transferable to a UC or CSU campus, how those transferable courses might be used to satisfy major preparation or general education, and helps you understand which courses are required or recommended for transfer according to major and campus.
+Assist.org helps you find community college courses that are transferable to a UC or CSU campus, see how those courses can satisfy major preparation or general education, and understand which courses are required or recommended for transfer by major and campus.

 Associate Degrees for Transfer: AA-T and AS-T